About the Daintree Rainforest

 The sultry air and sparkling waters along golden sands that stretch endlessly are surprisingly secluded.

 The remoteness of these golden strips of heaven makes the experience seem private.

 Flaura and Fauna

-Over 3000 species of flora can be found in the rainforest, 700 specific only to the Daintree Rainforest.
+This rainforest is home to over 3000 species of flora and 700 specific only to the Daintree Rainforest.

-There are at least 90 species of orchid, 40 species of fern and six types of conifer, including the largest in the world, the twin Bull Kauri, both of which tower more than 40 metres above the rainforest floor.
+Here you will find at least 90 species of orchid, 40 species of fern and six types of conifer, including the largest in the World.
+The twin Bull Kauri, both of which tower more than 40 metres above the rainforest floor.

 Animals and Birds

-Thousands of birds, mammals and reptiles inhabit the lush vegetation, some very rare like the endangered Cassowary, a brightly coloured bird present in the rainforest since prehistoric times.
+Thousands of birds, mammals and reptiles inhabit the lush vegetation.
+Here you will find scarce wildlife like the endangered Cassowary, a brightly coloured bird in the rainforest since prehistoric times.

-With its gorgeous landscape, beautiful beaches, diverse animal and plant life and ancient rainforest that extends all the way to the world’s most spectacular reef system.
+This gorgeous landscape has beautiful beaches, diverse animal and plant life, and ancient rainforests extending to the World’s most spectacular reef system.

-The Daintree Rainforest is a work of Mother Nature at her most creative; an absolute must-see on any tour to Far North Queensland.
+The Daintree Rainforest is a work of Mother Nature at her most creative.
+This rainforest is an absolute must-see when visiting Far North Queensland.